 - Have a current F-1/J-1 visa or be in the process of obtaining a valid F-1/J-1 visa

 - Enroll and maintain a full-time status:12 hours for undergraduate; 9 hours for graduates per semester.
 Students enrolled in the Intensive English Program are not eligible!

 - Maintain a minimum grade point average (GPA) of 2.0 for undergraduate students or 3.0 for graduate students.

 - Affidavit of Support

-- Monthly pay stubs for the 3 months prior to submission of the application OR Certified Accountant Verification of Proof of Business Ownership with Bank Affidavit Form.
+- A pay stub from each of the previous 3 months prior to submission of application OR Certified Accountant Verification letter showing annual salary earned